joshnussbaum89/fetch-frontend-take-home/README.md

 ## Features

 - User authentication
-- Users can filter dogs by breed
+- Users can filter dogs by breed or sort all dogs by breed alphabetically
-- Results are be paginated
+- Results are paginated
-- Results are sorted alphabetically by breed by default.
-Users can modify this sort to be ascending or descending.
 - All fields of the Dog object (except for id) are presented in some form